-Traveller Support Workers are aware that families with children 0 -4 could benefit from a range of additional supports such as parenting, nutrition, bonding with baby, health issues and family planning.
+Traveller Support Workers are aware that families with children 0 -4 could benefit from a range of additional supports such as parenting, nutrition, weaning, bonding with baby, health issues and family planning.

-Actions Required: Consultation to take place with PHA Nurse leads and Trust Health Visitor leads on best way forward in relation to addressing identified gaps.
+Actions Required: Consultation to take place with PHA Nurse leads and Trust Health Visitor leads on best way forward in relation to addressing identified gaps - This Consultation process is to be implemented during 2012/13 year.